janmande/django-auth-adfs/docs/rest_framework.rst

         ...
     )

-Prevent your API from triggering a login redirect:
+Prevent your API from triggering a login redirect and include REST_AUDIENCE for your API if this is not the same as AUDIENCE.
+For Azure AD this must be a valid URI:

 .. code-block:: python

     AUTH_ADFS = {
-        'LOGIN_EXEMPT_URLS': [
+        'REST_AUDIENCE': 'api://' + client_id # Set to Application ID URI of your API as configured in Azure AD 'LOGIN_EXEMPT_URLS': [
             '^api',  # Assuming you API is available at /api ],